GSA/fpki-guides/_announcements/03_chrome_ballot_193.md

 description: Recent changes to Chrome could affect your agency.
 This change requires all TLS/SSL certificates issued on or after March 1, 2018 to have a maximum validity of 825 days.<br><br>
 ---

-This notice is for federal agency IT staff.

 {% include alert-info.html content="Government end users may be receiving security untrusted certificate errors on some federal intranet websites and applications when using the Chrome browser.
 These errors may be caused by SSL/TLS certificates issued from Federal Government Certification Authorities in Federal PKI." %}

 - [What Will Be Impacted?](#what-will-be-impacted)